-Does Christ's Melchizedek Priesthood invalidate the investigative judgment?
+Does Christ's Melchizedek priesthood invalidate 1844?

 The Little Horn